 Interviewing for a job can be stressful and nerve-racking.
 Having to join a video call can make things worse!
 We understand that.
 But we also understand the value of a good conversation with talented and creative people from all over the world.
 We love to hear about your work, your ideas, and your objectives.
 We love when we find that sweet spot, and if it’s not the right fit at this moment for whatever reason, we hope the candidate feels respected and ideally has grown through the process—and we sincerely wish each of them well.

 And guess what?
-After these two years at SweetRush and being immersed in our culture, interviewing “SweetRush style” feels perfectly natural!
+After these many years at SweetRush and being immersed in our culture, interviewing “SweetRush style” feels perfectly natural!

 Melissa Chacon is a talent sourcer at SweetRush, working in the Talent Solutions team.
 If you are interested in open positions at SweetRush, please visit our Join Us page!